- Froyle, which consists of the two villages of Upper & Lower Froyle, is situated in the North-East corner of Hampshire, some 50 miles from London.

 - It is 1 mile to the North of the A31 from Guildford to Winchester, and some 5 miles south of the M3 motorway - our nearest exit being Junction 5 for Odiham.

-- Froyle Promotions publicises the events, organisations & businesses in this village.
+- Froyle Today publicises the events, organisations & businesses in this village.

 - We also provide links to other web sites that feature Froyle organisations & businesses as well as other sites in Hampshire.